 Important notice about Non-participating providers!

-Preferred hospitals and other covered facilities may contract with Non-participating providers to provide certain medical or surgical services at their facilities.
+Preferred hospitals and other covered facilities may contract with Non-preferred providers to provide certain medical or surgical services at their facilities.
 Non-participating providers have no agreements with your Local Plan to limit what they can bill you.
-Using Non-participating or Non-member providers could result in your having to pay significantly greater amounts for the services you receive.